44hukum/44hukum/README.md

-# it is what it is
+# it's not about what you know, it's about what you can do